piyushsachdeva/AzureDevOps-Zero-to-Hero/Day8/README.md

 ![image](https://github.com/piyushsachdeva/AzureDevOps-Zero-to-Hero/assets/40286378/a8395bd1-ee47-4b41-ba73-2f4bca714fd2)

-### You can use the below Azure cli commands to set the terraform remote backend, or you can do it via portal
+### You can use the below Azure cli commands to set the terraform remote backend, or you can do it via the portal

 ``` shell
 #!/bin/bash